hgraca/explicit-architecture-php/README.md

 Since the code organization, its structure, is quite explicit we can _easily_ have an architectural integrity test suite to make sure we are not breaking the architecture.

-This project architectural integrity test suite consists of three tests, which are executed using [deptrac].
+This project's architectural integrity test suite consists of three tests, which are executed using [deptrac].
 Deptrac can also generate some nice graphs with the dependencies tree, which makes it great as a documentation artifact.

 1. **_Layer_ dependencies integrity**